Marriage Pros and Cons Under the New Tax Law

 The marriage penalty isn’t just about tax brackets.
 It rears its ugly head in a few other tax circumstances as well, and the TCJA does not affect all of them.

-As for that itemized tax deduction for property, state, and local taxes, the TCJA caps this at $10,000 for every taxpayer whether he's single or married and filing a joint return.
-A couple who didn’t marry could claim $20,000 in deductions on two separate returns but the married couple is limited to $10,000 on one return.
+As for that itemized tax deduction for state, and local taxes ("SALT deduction"), the TCJA caps this at $10,000 for every taxpayer whether they're single or married and filing a joint return.
+A couple who didn’t marry could claim $20,000 in deductions on two separate returns, but the married couple is limited to $10,000 on one return.
+This deduction limit is reduced to $5,000 for married couples filing separately—so filing separately won't help you avoid this deduction cap.

-Congress argues that it can be presumed that married couples are sharing payment of these SALT taxes and two taxpayers can't both claim deductions for the same expenses.
-This one might not be as glaring as it appears on the surface.
+When it comes to the SALT deduction, it might not be as unfair to married couples as it initially appears.
+It can be presumed that married couples are sharing payment of these SALT taxes, and two taxpayers can't both claim deductions for the same expenses.